AlexSkrypnyk/customizer/README.md

-In case when a template repository authors want to make the Customizer to be _truly_ drop-in single-file solution (installation [option 2](#as-a-standalone-class) without `.customizer.php` file), they can define the questions and processing logic in the `CustomizeCommand.php` file itself.
-In this case, `.customizer.php` will not be required (but is still supported).
+In case when a template repository authors want to make the Customizer to be _truly_ drop-in single-file solution (installation [option 2](#as-a-standalone-class) without `customize.php` file), they can define the questions and processing logic in the `CustomizeCommand.php` file itself.
+In this case, `customize.php` will not be required (but is still supported).

-Note that if the `.customizer.php` file is present in the project, the questions defined in the `CustomizeCommand.php` file will be ignored in favour of the questions provided in the `.customizer.php` file.
+Note that if the `customize.php` file is present in the project, the questions defined in the `CustomizeCommand.php` file will be ignored in favour of the questions provided in the `customize.php` file.

 ## Helpers